 Sprint’s 4G coverage area: (map accessible here)

-Once the map populates, we can see the location of Sprint 4G cell towers in the area.
-Navigate over to your exact neighborhood and zoom in for more information.
+Once the map is loaded, you will be able to view the positions of Sprint’s 4G cell towers in the vicinity.
+Proceed to your specific neighborhood and use the zoom function to obtain more details.

 Select T-Mobile and wait for the map top populate.
 From there, you can see the T-Mobile 4G towers in your area.

-It’s difficult to find an exact number of towers that Verizon has, but the above image from CellMapper.net shows that the number is pretty substantial.
-For comparison’s sake, this is the same map for AT&T:
+Finding an exact number of towers that Verizon has is challenging, but the image from CellMapper.net reveals a substantial network.
+For comparison, here is the map for AT&T:

-Going back to our local example, this is what Verizon’s tower locations look like in the Denver metropolitan area.
+Returning to our local example, here are the tower locations for Verizon in the Denver metropolitan area:

-To find where the Verizon towers near your home are, you will once again make use of Cell Mapper.
-This time, under the Select A Provider screen, type in “311” to bring up Verizon – 311480.
+To locate Verizon towers near your home, you can use Cell Mapper again.
+Simply type in “311” in the Select A Provider screen to access Verizon – 311480.

-You can check the levels inside your house, as well.
-It’s important to note, however, that you will also be picking up EMF from other devices in and around your home.
-Even if you were to turn off your electricity completely, your meter will likely still pick up radiation from surrounding WiFi signals, smart meters, power lines, and other devices.
-Cell towers aren’t the only thing generating EMF radiation around your neighborhood — but they are a large contributor to the overall problem.
+You can also check the radiation levels inside your house.
+However, it’s essential to consider that you will detect EMF from other devices in your home and its surroundings.
+Even if you turn off the electricity completely, your meter may still pick up radiation from WiFi signals, smart meters, power lines, and other devices.
+Cell towers are not the sole source of EMF radiation in your neighborhood, but they do contribute significantly to the overall issue.